CosmWasm/wasmd/EVENTS.md

 * All events are returned in execution order as [defined by CosmWasm docs](https://github.com/CosmWasm/cosmwasm/blob/main/SEMANTICS.md#dispatching-messages)
 * `x/wasm` keeper emits a custom event for each call to a contract entry point.
 Not just `execute`, `instantiate`, and `migrate`, but also `reply`, `sudo` and all ibc entry points.
-* This means all `wasm*` events are preceeded by the cosmwasm entry point that returned them.
+* This means all `wasm*` events are preceded by the cosmwasm entry point that returned them.

-To make this more clear, I will provide an example of executing a contract, which returns two messages, one to instantiate a new contract and the other to set the withdrawl address, while also using `ReplyOnSuccess` for the instantiation (to get the address).
+To make this more clear, I will provide an example of executing a contract, which returns two messages, one to instantiate a new contract and the other to set the withdrawal address, while also using `ReplyOnSuccess` for the instantiation (to get the address).
 It will emit a series of events that looks something like this:

 ```go